Aishwarya55/zendesk-coding-challenge/README.md

 └── index.js
 ```

-The actions folder contains all Redux action creators and the reducers folder contains the reducers to specify the state transformation by the actions.
+The `actions` directory contains all Redux action creators and the `reducers` directory contains the reducers to specify the state transformation by the actions.

-The components folder contains all components for the view and also shared components.
-The view folders contains the pages in the application.
+The `components` directory contains all components for the view and also shared components.
+The `view` directory contains the pages in the application.
 The application contains only one page which is the `home` and the `subscription` and `subscription-submission` are sub components of the `home` page.

 The `loader` component is a shared component which displays the loder on a page and the `navigation` component defined the global routing of the application with respect to the different pages using `react-router`.

-The `store` folders defined the Redux store which will be linked to the React application for state management.
+The `store` directory defined the Redux store which will be linked to the React application for state management.

-All the unit tests are present within the `__test__` folder.
+All the unit tests are present within the `__test__` directory.

 ## Data for the application
 The data for the application is fetched using mock server written using `miragejs`.
 The mocked data will be used in all three modes: development, test and production.
 The mock server is available in the file `mock-server.js`